watchDOGGGG/coding-test-backend/README.md

 # coding-test-backend

 # Start
 This is a simple backend project for testing purposes.
-It's built with NodeJS and Express framework, using MongoDB as database system.
-The purpose
+It's built with NodeJS and Express framework.

 RUN npm install